lingtalfi/nullos-admin/README.md

 A php admin script to interact with a front end.

-This is a work in progress... (the development version)
+This is a work in progress... (the development version).

+CURRENTLY NOT FUNCTIONAL as of 2016-12-03 (act as a personal backup), BUT WILL BE SOON.

+The doc (below) is not up to date, some parts need to be revisited.

 [![nullos-admin.jpg](https://s19.postimg.org/xu4mj2uw3/nullos_admin.jpg)](https://postimg.org/image/m50mv43xb/)